-Catherine Lynch is a highly experienced HR Director, and is currently Chief People Officer at Essentra plc, a global manufacturer and distributor of plastic injection moulded components.
-She has held a number of HR Director roles at leading companies such as Rentokil-Initial plc, Flutter Entertainment plc, BGL Group and Santander, and was Chief People Officer at Virgin Media for several years.
-Catherine is a Fellow of the Chartered Institute of Personnel and Development and is currently a member of the Advisory Board of Dial Global, a community focused on inclusion.
+Catherine is a highly experienced HR Director and is currently Interim Chief People Officer at Mobico Group plc, a FTSE 250 company.
+She was formerly Chief People Officer at Essentra plc and has held a number of HR Director roles at leading companies such as Rentokil-Initial plc, Flutter Entertainment plc, BGL Group and Santander and was Chief People Officer at Virgin Media for several years.
+Catherine is a Fellow of the CIPD and is currently a member of the Advisory Board of Dial Global, a community focused on inclusion.